dhaead/course_project/CODEBOOK.md

 - 29, fBodyAccJerk.mean X,      Fourier transform of the time variable for the  mean body accelerometer jerk x axis
 - 30, fBodyAccJerk.mean Y,      Fourier transform of the time variable for the  mean body accelerometer jerk y axis
 - 31, fBodyAccJerk.mean Z,      Fourier transform of the time variable for the  mean body accelerometer jerk z axis
-- 32, fBodyAccJerk.meanFreq X,
+- 32, fBodyAccJerk.meanFreq X,  Fourier transform of the time variable for the  mean body accelerometer frequency x axis
-- 33, fBodyAccJerk.meanFreq Y,
+- 33, fBodyAccJerk.meanFreq Y,  Fourier transform of the time variable for the  mean body accelerometer frequency y axis
-- 34, fBodyAccJerk.meanFreq Z,
+- 34, fBodyAccJerk.meanFreq Z,  Fourier transform of the time variable for the  mean body accelerometer frequency z axis
-- 35, fBodyGyro.mean X,
+- 35, fBodyGyro.mean X,         Fourier transform of the time variable for the  mean body gyroscope x axis
-- 36, fBodyGyro.mean Y,
+- 36, fBodyGyro.mean Y,         Fourier transform of the time variable for the  mean body gyroscope y axis
-- 37, fBodyGyro.mean Z,
+- 37, fBodyGyro.mean Z,         Fourier transform of the time variable for the  mean body gyroscope z axis
-- 38, fBodyGyro.meanFreq X,
+- 38, fBodyGyro.meanFreq X,     Fourier transform of the time variable for the body gyroscope mean frequency x axis
-- 39, fBodyGyro.meanFreq Y,
+- 39, fBodyGyro.meanFreq Y,     Fourier transform of the time variable for the body gyroscope mean frequency y axis
-- 40, fBodyGyro.meanFreq Z,
+- 40, fBodyGyro.meanFreq Z,     Fourier transform of the time variable for the body gyroscope mean frequency z axis
-- 41, fBodyAccMag.mean,
+- 41, fBodyAccMag.mean,         Fourier transform of the time variable for the body accelerometer mean magnitude
-- 42, fBodyAccMag.meanFreq,
+- 42, fBodyAccMag.meanFreq,     Fourier transform of the time variable for the body accelerometer mean frequency magnitude
-- 43, fBodyBodyAccJerkMag.mean,
+- 43, fBodyBodyAccJerkMag.mean, Fourier transform of the time variable for the body accelerometer mean jerk magnitude
-- 44, fBodyBodyAccJerkMag.meanFreq,
+- 44, fBodyBodyAccJerkMag.meanFreq, Fourier transform of the time variable for the body accelerometer jerk magnitude mean frequency
-- 45, fBodyBodyGyroMag.mean,
+- 45, fBodyBodyGyroMag.mean, Fourier transform of the time variable for the body body gyroscope mean
-- 46, fBodyBodyGyroMag.meanFreq,
+- 46, fBodyBodyGyroMag.meanFreq, Fourier transform of the time variable for the body body gyroscope mean frequency
-- 47, fBodyBodyGyroJerkMag.mean,
+- 47, fBodyBodyGyroJerkMag.mean, Fourier transform of the time variable for the body body gyroscope jerk mean
-- 48, fBodyBodyGyroJerkMag.meanFreq,
+- 48, fBodyBodyGyroJerkMag.meanFreq, Fourier transform of the time variable for the body body gyroscope jerk mean frequency
-- 49, tBodyAcc.std X,
+- 49, tBodyAcc.std X, Time variable of the body accelerometer standard deviation x axis
-- 50, tBodyAcc.std Y,
+- 50, tBodyAcc.std Y, Time variable of the body accelerometer standard deviation y axis
-- 51, tBodyAcc.std Z,
+- 51, tBodyAcc.std Z, Time variable of the body accelerometer standard deviation z axis
-- 52, tGravityAcc.std X,
+- 52, tGravityAcc.std X, Time variable of the gravity accelerometer standard deviation x axis
-- 53, tGravityAcc.std Y,
+- 53, tGravityAcc.std Y, Time variable of the gravity accelerometer standard deviation y axis
-- 54, tGravityAcc.std Z,
+- 54, tGravityAcc.std Z, Time variable of the gravity accelerometer standard deviation z axis
-- 55, tBodyAccJerk.std X,
+- 55, tBodyAccJerk.std X, Time variable of the body accelerometer jerk standard deviation x axis
-- 56, tBodyAccJerk.std Y,
+- 56, tBodyAccJerk.std Y, Time variable of the body accelerometer jerk standard deviation y axis
-- 57, tBodyAccJerk.std Z,
+- 57, tBodyAccJerk.std Z, Time variable of the body accelerometer jerk standard deviation z axis
-- 58, tBodyGyro.std X,
+- 58, tBodyGyro.std X, Time variable of the body gyroscope standard deviation x axis
-- 59, tBodyGyro.std Y,
+- 59, tBodyGyro.std Y, Time variable of the body gyroscope standard deviation y axis
-- 60, tBodyGyro.std Z,
+- 60, tBodyGyro.std Z, Time variable of the body gyroscope standard deviation z axis
-- 61, tBodyGyroJerk.std X,
+- 61, tBodyGyroJerk.std X, Time variable of the body gyroscope jerk standard deviation x axis
-- 62, tBodyGyroJerk.std Y,
+- 62, tBodyGyroJerk.std Y, Time variable of the body gyroscope jerk standard deviation y axis
-- 63, tBodyGyroJerk.std Z,
+- 63, tBodyGyroJerk.std Z, Time variable of the body gyroscope jerk standard deviation z axis
-- 64, tBodyAccMag.std,
+- 64, tBodyAccMag.std, Time variable of the body accelerometer standard deviation magnitude
-- 65, tGravityAccMag.std,
+- 65, tGravityAccMag.std, Time variable of the body accelerometer magnitude standard deviation
-- 66, tBodyAccJerkMag.std,
+- 66, tBodyAccJerkMag.std, Time variable of the body accelerometer jerk magnitude standard deviation
-- 67, tBodyGyroMag.std,
+- 67, tBodyGyroMag.std, Time variable of the body gyroscope magnitude standard deviation
-- 68, tBodyGyroJerkMag.std,
+- 68, tBodyGyroJerkMag.std, Time variable of the body gyroscope jerk magnitude standard deviation
-- 69, fBodyAcc.std X,
+- 69, fBodyAcc.std X, Fourier transform of the Time variable of the body accelerometer standard deviation x axis
-- 70, fBodyAcc.std Y,
+- 70, fBodyAcc.std Y, Fourier transform of the Time variable of the body accelerometer standard deviation y axis
-- 71, fBodyAcc.std Z,
+- 71, fBodyAcc.std Z, Fourier transform of the Time variable of the body accelerometer standard deviation z axis
-- 72, fBodyAccJerk.std X,
+- 72, fBodyAccJerk.std X, Fourier transform of the Time variable of the body accelerometer jerk standard deviation x axis
-- 73, fBodyAccJerk.std Y,
+- 73, fBodyAccJerk.std Y, Fourier transform of the Time variable of the body accelerometer jerk standard deviation y axis
-- 74, fBodyAccJerk.std Z,
+- 74, fBodyAccJerk.std Z, Fourier transform of the Time variable of the body accelerometer jerk standard deviation z axis
-- 75, fBodyGyro.std X,
+- 75, fBodyGyro.std X, Fourier transform of the Time variable of the body gyroscope standard deviation x axis
-- 76, fBodyGyro.std Y,
+- 76, fBodyGyro.std Y, Fourier transform of the Time variable of the body gyroscope standard deviation y axis
-- 77, fBodyGyro.std Z,
+- 77, fBodyGyro.std Z, Fourier transform of the Time variable of the body gyroscope standard deviation z axis
-- 78, fBodyAccMag.std,
+- 78, fBodyAccMag.std, Fourier transform of the Time variable of the body accelerometer jerk magnitude standard deviation
-- 79, fBodyBodyAccJerkMag.std,
+- 79, fBodyBodyAccJerkMag.std, Fourier transform of the Time variable of the body body accelerometer standard deviation
-- 80, fBodyBodyGyroMag.std,
+- 80, fBodyBodyGyroMag.std, Fourier transform of the Time variable of the body body gyroscope magnitude standard deviation
-- 81, fBodyBodyGyroJerkMag.std,
+- 81, fBodyBodyGyroJerkMag.std, Fourier transform of the Time variable of the body body gyroscope jerk magnitude standard deviation